 The most challenging job for many teachers is to find strategies on how to motivate students to learn.
 With an increase in class sizes and the lack of personal contact in online classes, many students lose the fun of learning.
 But that does not have to be the case anymore.
 In this article, we will tell you how every teacher can motivate students to learn with ease.

 Naturally, children absorb everything new to learn inquisitively.
 While young children ask questions, explore connections, and talk enthusiastically about everything they found out, older children seem to lose this motivation to explore the world this way.
-This learning from the inner drive is also called intrinsic motivation, which creates the best conditions for learning.
+This learning from the inner drive is also called intrinsic motivation, which creates the best learning conditions.

-21st-century learning leads teachers to the question, how to increase the motivation of their students and how to implement different methods to reach this into lesson plans.
-Below we will tell you the best tips on how you can increase the motivation of your students to learn creatively without much effort.
+21st-century learning leads teachers to the question, how to increase their students’ motivation and how to implement different teaching styles to reach this into lesson plans.
+Below you will find 6 simple ideas on how you can increase your students’ motivation to learn creatively without much effort.

 With these 6 Simple Ideas You Can Motivate Every Student to Learn